afahounko/netdot-rhel7/README.md

         cp validator/etc/root.hints /usr/local/etc/dnssec-tools/root.hints

 >**Tip**
-The certifcate on dnssec-tools.org has expired when writing this tutorial :-)
+The certifcate on dnssec-tools.org has expired when writing this tutorial (funny)

 *   Use the following command to skip certificate checking.